pyrustic/asyncpal/docs/api/modules/asyncpal/__init__/class-RemoteError.md

 >
 > Inheritance: [asyncpal.errors.Error](/docs/api/modules/asyncpal/errors/class-Error.md)

-An object of this class is available on the\x0a__context__ attribute of any remote exception\x0ain a ProcessPool.
+An object of this class is available on the __context__ attribute of any remote exception in a ProcessPool.
 This class has zero link with ThreadPool.

 ## Fields table
 Here are fields exposed in the class: